Meyer Lemon Trees For Sale Online

 Dwarf Meyer Lemon Tree is The Most Popular Home Grown Citrus

-The Improved Dwarf Meyer Lemon is the most popular dwarf citrus tree.
+The Improved Meyer Lemon tree is the most popular dwarf citrus tree.
 It is cold hardy and the fruit is less acidic, it is not as sour as other lemons.
 The blooms have an amazing scent.
-The fruit starts out green but eventually ripens to a rich yellow color.
+The fruit starts green but eventually ripens to a rich yellow color.

 Meyer Lemons are prized by chefs but extremely hard to find in grocery stores.
-That is because they just have as long of a shelf life to sit on store shelves as other lemon varieties.
+That is because they just don’t have as long of a shelf life to sit unsold in grocery stores as other lemon varieties.

-Meyer Lemon tree care is pretty simple.
-Keeping your tree on a regular watering schedule is important.
+Caring for your tree is pretty simple.
+Keeping it on a regular watering schedule is important.
 They don’t require much, but don’t let the soil & roots dry out too much.
-If you grow a Meyer Lemon tree in a container, it would be best to keep it from getting too much afternoon sun on the hottest days in summer.
+If you grow a Meyer Lemon tree in a container outdoors, it would be best to keep it from getting too much afternoon sun on the hottest days in summer.
 You can usually tell when the leaves start to droop a little that it needs a drink.
 Make sure your container has drainage holes on the bottom.
 Use a citrus fertilizer in spring and again in fall.

-Dwarf Meyer Lemon trees are self fertile, meaning you don’t need two to bear fruit.
+The Improved Meyer Lemon trees are self-fertile, meaning you don’t need two to bear fruit.
 It is important, however, to make sure the pollen from the flowers is spread among the others.
 Outdoors a simple breeze and pollinators, like bees, will do the trick.
 If you bring it indoors in the winter, the winter flowers may need a little help.
 A cotton swab will get pollen to cling to it which you can then apply to other blooms.
 It’s a bit meticulous, but you will be rewarded with a tree full of Meyer lemons!